VarmaRahul/devops-projects/Setup a Static Website Using Nginx/README.md

 chmod 666 default
 vim default
 ```
-- Replace the file with the below content
+- Replace the file with below content
 - The server will listen on port 80 on your domain
 ```
 server {